Squadcore/railspractice/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the repository for the practice app

 Things you may want to cover: